Designated Cultural Assets Held in the National Library of Korea

 No. Designated Number Title No. of books Annotation

-1 National Treasure No. 148-2 Sipchil sachan gogeum tongyo (Essentials of Seventeen Dynastic Histories), Volume 17 1 book
+1 National Treasure Sipchil sachan gogeum tongyo (Essentials of Seventeen Dynastic Histories), Volume 17 1 book

 • Compiled by Hu Ting-Fang (Yuan Dynasty, China); Published in the 12th year of King Taejong (1412); Gaemi-type print